-Any student earning less than a 1.00 GPA based on hours attempted in any semester is subject to academic dismissal.

-Normally, a student would not be dismissed for poor academic performance after only one semester at the university.
+Any student earning less than a 1.00 GPA based on hours attempted in any semester is subject to academic dismissal/suspension.
+Normally, a student would not be dismissed/suspended for poor academic performance after only one semester at the university; probation is a more likely option.

-Students who have not regained good academic standing (as defined above) at the end of the semester for which they have been placed on academic probation are subject to suspension.
-The Academic Standing Committee on the Florida and the Faculty Executive Committee on the NC campus makes the final determination of the student's status.
-In lieu of academic suspension, this committee may, based on a review of the relevant academic records, elect to place certain students on continued academic probation for the next full (Fall or Spring) semester.

-Students suspended at the end of the Fall Semester may not attend during the Spring Semester.
-Students suspended at the end of the Spring Semester may not attend the Fall Semester.
-Students suspended for a second time are subject to permanent dismissal.
+Students who have not regained good academic standing at the end of the semester for which they have been placed on academic probation are subject to dismissal/suspension.
+The Academic Standing Committee on the Florida campus and the Faculty Executive Committee on the NC campus makes the final determination of the student's status.
+In lieu of academic dismissal/suspension, this committee may, based on a review of the relevant academic records, elect to place certain students on continued academic probation for the next full (Fall or Spring) semester.
+Students dismissed/suspended at the end of the Fall Semester may not attend during the Spring Semester.
+Students dismissed/suspended at the end of the Spring Semester may not attend the Fall Semester.

-Students academically dismissed who can provide evidence of academic rehabilitation (i.e., two courses passed at another college/university) may apply for reinstatement at Webber International University one academic term/semester after dismissal.
-For more information about Readmission, see the Admissions section of the catalog.
+Students on probation who fail to meet the probation requirements may be academically dismissed/suspended by the Academic Standing Committee (FL campus) or the Faculty Executive Committee (NC campus) for unsatisfactory progress toward the attainment of their degree.
+Students academically dismissed/suspended who can provide evidence of academic rehabilitation (i.e., two courses passed at another college/university) may apply for reinstatement at Webber International University one academic term/semester after dismissal/suspension.